05 Apr The Beginner’s Guide to Enjoying a Job You Hate: 8 Steps to Getting the Most out of Right Now

 Everyone can find a reason.
 Chip Conley wrote a whole book (called Peak) on just this, where he describes an approach for even janitors to find fulfillment in their work.

-Pick something in-line with your strengths and get specific.
+Pick something inline with your strengths and get specific.
 Maybe you decide to be the best presenter, salesman, relationship builder, analyst, product usability guru or number cruncher.
 Pick one and start running.
 People will start to notice.
 The better you are, the more you’re valued and the stronger your leverage.
+Let your natural strengths and talents lead the way.

 5. Knock something out of the park.